It’s quite an exciting time in the home automation industry. When we talk about home automation, the possibilities can be awe-inspiring.

 The idea behind smart kitchens is to connect appliances and devices to the Internet of Things.
 It could be a stove that can be set to preheat as you head home, a refrigerator that knows what food it contains, or additional sensors and interfaces that make kitchen life more manageable.

-The Voiced Controlled Lighting is a home automation idea is especially an excellent investment for the elderly and disabled.
+The Voiced Controlled Lighting is a home automation idea that is especially an excellent investment for the elderly and disabled.
 While lights in the house may be located apart and far away, or a bit tricky to navigate with mobility conditions, voice-controlled lighting can reduce most of the environmental factors that are responsible for falls.

-Smart Lighting systems from tech manufacturers such as Control 14, can use pre-existing wiring from traditional dimmers and switches and replace them with the modern smart lighting controls.
+Smart Lighting systems from tech manufacturers such as Control 14, can use pre-existing wiring from traditional dimmers and switches and replace them with modern smart lighting controls.
 This allows for lights in the house to be grouped or create “scenes” according to the homeowner’s request.
 Also, when installed with a voice-automated device like Amazon’s Alexa, you can “ask” for any particular room to be lit instead of fumbling around trying to find get the switches in the dark.

 Smart Lighting keypads can turn some specific features on and off automatically at particular times of the day.
 For instance, you could activate your hallway lights to a better level to make night trips to the kitchen or bathroom safer.